maikasaguid/arcade-game/README.md

 2. Navigate through the bugs to get to the water by using your left hand (W-up, D-right, S-down, A-left) or right hand arrow buttons.
 3. You win the game once you reach the water in the 10th level.

+##Instructions for Reviewers
+Please set the variable level in app.js to -1 in order to quickly test the win case.

 ##Resources
 1. Keyboard Keys and Key Code Values http://help.adobe.com/en_US/AS2LCR/Flash_10.0/help.html?content=00000520.html